Valuable Information for Commercial Real Estate Investors

 Flora and Fauna

 Historically, millions of acres of wetlands flourished in the region, but stream diversions for irrigation dried up all but about five percent.
 Precious remnants of this vanishing habitat are protected in the San Joaquin Valley in public parks, reserves, and wildlife areas.
 Seasonal wetlands are found at the Kern National Wildlife Refuge west of Delano, owned by the U.S. Fish and Wildlife Service.
-It attracts a variety of ducks, shorebirds, and songbirds, as well as peregrine falcons.
+They attract a variety of ducks, shorebirds, and songbirds, as well as peregrine falcons.

 The Tule Elk State Reserve west of Bakersfield, owned by the state Department of Parks and Recreation, features the habitat of the tule elk — natural grassland with ponds and marshes.
 The reserve sustains four endangered species: the San Joaquin kit fox; blunt-nosed leopard lizard; San Joaquin antelope squirrel; and, the Tipton kangaroo rat.
 It also includes the threatened plant Hoover’s woolystar and other rare species, such as the western pond turtle, tricolored blackbird, and the northern harrier hawk.